Counselors 2023

 Iris Brook

-Undergraduate at Tulane UniversityHello!
-I am Iris and I am a current senior at Tulane University in New Orleans.
-I am majoring in business management and computer science as well as minoring in math.
-I am really interested in business analytics and in the business side of the tech industry, specifically how we can make product development and production more efficient.
+Hello!
+I am Iris and I am currently finishing my Master's in Business Analytics at MIT Sloan School of Management while also working on my capstone project with Massachusetts Financial Services.
+I am really interested in data science and in the business side of the tech industry, specifically how we can make product development and production more efficient.
 I am highly involved in STEM tutoring for girls and how to better encourage more women to pursue their STEM careers.
 Outside of academics, I love music, dance, art, and baking.
 I am excited to help make this week unforgettable for all of you!

 Joel Brook

-Undergraduate at Northeastern UniversityHey!
+Hey!
 I attended Sigma as a camper for 5 years before returning as a counselor.
-This will mark my second year as a counselor.
-I'm interested in math, and engineering and I am planning on studying computer science at Northeastern University this upcoming fall.
-Outside of school, I am a captain on my school's fencing team, I play various video and card games, and have recently picked up chess.
+This will mark my third year as a counselor.
+I'm interested in math and engineering, and I am studying computer science at Northeastern University.
+Outside of school, I fence, play various video and card games, and have recently picked up chess.
 I can't wait to see you all at Sigma this summer!

 Katya Donetski

-Undergraduate at Cornell UniversityHi—thanks for reading my bio!
-I’ve come to Sigma for 8 years now: 5 as a camper and 3 (and counting) as a counselor!
+Hi—thanks for reading my bio!
+I've come to Sigma for 9 years now: 5 as a camper and 4 (and counting) as a counselor!
 Having been on both sides, I can confidently say that although Sigma is only one week of your summer, it’s definitely the best one.
 There’s nothing quite like it.
 I am pursuing a Biomedical Engineering degree at Cornell University, with a concentration in either drug delivery, imaging, or biomechanics.
 In previous years, I’ve taught a workshop on Brain-Computer Interfaces, where we explore the brain via a computational lens and even demonstrate a form of “mind control.”
 There’s so much we don’t know about the human brain, and therefore so much to learn!
 Aside from that, I enjoy piano, skiing (recently picked up snowboarding), and *learning* electric guitar.
-I can’t wait to meet all of you at Sigma 2023!
+I can't wait to meet all of you at Sigma 2023!

 Anat Dubinsky